 In 2009 I posted an Instructable on how to make a pair of glasses with a head up display to one eye, using a pair of Olympus Eye-Trek video glasses.

-Funnily enough monocular displays are much more expensive than binocular ones despite only having the one display as they are perceived as semi-professional devices.
+Funnily enough monocular displays are currently much more expensive than binocular ones despite only having the one display as they are perceived as semi-professional devices.
 The military use rugged versions and also there is a big push to bring them into medical applications.

 This is my attempt to make a much better version than last time, somewhat inspired by the Steve Mann Eye-Tap project and also inspired by Martin Magni who has previously hacked the video glasses I intended to use.
 Specifically the aims this time are: